sercankulcu/sercankulcu.github.io/_thoughts/those-who-cannot-occupy-themselves.md

 A day can be consumed by reactions without containing a single deliberate decision about where attention should go.

-Pascal wrote about *divertissement*—the many activities through which people avoid sitting quietly with themselves.
+Pascal wrote about *divertissement*,the many activities through which people avoid sitting quietly with themselves.
 Modern technology did not invent distraction.
 It industrialized access to it.

 An empty minute rarely remains empty now.